From Quarry to Kitchen: Understanding the Vistas of Granite Countertops

 The cabinet bases need a detailed inspection to verify their level and strength before the installation process starts.
 Granite countertops are unforgiving of uneven cabinetry.
 Granite countertops develop stress fractures over time when cabinets are not level or stable.

-Professional installation remains necessary throughout the cabinet installation procedure.
+Professional installation remains essential throughout the cabinet installation procedure.
 Top installers position cabinets precisely to keep the granite or quartz countertops’ weight and size.
-What’s visible and what is concealed below equally sort out the quality of the definitive finish.
+What’s visible and what is hidden below equally determine the quality of the final finish.

 Once the granite slab is placed installers apply epoxy or caulk to bond seams and attach the slab to the cabinets.
 All joints of the countertop are sealed after cleaning and inspecting the surface resulting in a beautiful piece that functions perfectly.